BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ### 4.2.
 The CS <a id='sec42'></a>

+I stated before that java is the best choice for the CS development.
+However, I will include here three sections for the three languages.

+#### 4.2.1.
+The CS in C++ <a id='sec421'></a>

+[Software Architecture](#sec3) section states that the DAG shall follow SoA strategy of the DOD.
+One of the reasons for this decission is the load operation from the MySQL DB.
+It will allow bitwise copy of the data buffers extracted from the DB which increases the efficiency of the load operation significantly.
+However, I will not follow this strategy here in this C++ solution in order to visualize how another solution would be.
+The SoA strategy will be followed by the next two sections ([The CS in Python](#sec422) and [The CS in Java](#sec423)) obeying the contract described in [Software Architecture](#sec3) section.

 The CS contains the following interfaces:
 1. The UI interface
 2. The DAG interface